Fights Break Spheres

 Fights Break Spheres （Hanzi：《斗破苍穹》 Pinyin: Dòupò Cāngqióng; lit.
-'Fight Through The Sky）is a fantasy online novel published by Chinese writer Tiancan Tudou on Qidian.
-It has received over 140 million hits on the site, becoming Qidian's first work to exceed 100 million views.
+'Fight Through The Sky）is a fantasy online novel by Chinese writer Tiancan Tudou.
+Published on Qidian, it has received over 140 million hits on the site—the first work on Qidian to have more than 100 million views.
 An animated adaptation began serialization on April 14, 2009, and its final episode was released on July 20, 2011.
 In 2012, Fights Break Spheres was adapted into a comic book, co-written and drawn by Zhou Hongbin and cartoonist Ren Xiang.

-The novel was initially serialized on several well-known literary platforms such as QQ Reader and Start Chinese website under the ReadWrite Group, and so far it has received a staggering 10 billion hits across the internet.
-The novel has also won numerous awards in the honorary list of the literary world.
-2016, it was successfully listed on the “China IP Value List - Network Literature Top 10” of China's Pan-Entertainment Index Ceremony, and in 2017, it even topped the “Cat Film - Hurun Original Literature IP Value List”, demonstrating its outstanding performance.
-In 2017, it even topped the “Cat Film - Hurun Original Literature IP Value List”, demonstrating its outstanding literary value and extensive influence.
+The novel was initially serialized on several literary platforms such as QQ Reader and Start Chinese website under the ReadWrite Group, and so far it has received 10 billion hits across the internet.
+The novel has also won literary awards.
+In 2016, it was listed on the "China IP Value List - Network Literature Top 10" of China's Pan-Entertainment Index Ceremony, and in 2017, it topped the "Cat Film - Hurun Original Literature IP Value List".

 In January 2017, the filming of the TV series was announced.
 The series premiered on Hunan Satellite TV on September 3, 2018.
 Tencent Video updated simultaneously with satellite TV.